DigitalNaut/ts-es6-base-server/README.md

 *Created on November 19, 2021 by DigitalNaut*

 *No rights reserved.
-Clone and use freely, although credits are much appreciated.*
+Clone and use freely.*

 # Resources